mab253/unlock-nyc-web/home-slides/slide3-2.md

 bg_img: https://raw.githubusercontent.com/mab253/unlock-nyc-web/main/uploads/chair-story.png

 ---
-# "'YOU DON'T MEET THE MINIMUM INCOME REQUIREMENTS.'"
+# "YOU DON'T MEET THE MINIMUM INCOME REQUIREMENTS."

 As long as you are looking for housing within your voucher price point, income requirements shouldn't apply to you.
 If you're told "you need to make 40x the rent" or "vouchers don't count as income," **report it!**